WHAT IS GLUTATHIONE?

 Reduces oxidative stress

 Oxidative stress occurs when there’s an imbalance between the production of free radicals and the body’s ability to fight them off.
 Too high levels of oxidative stress may be a precursor to multiple diseases.
 These include diabetes, cancer, and rheumatoid arthritis.
-Glutathione helps stave off the impact of oxidative stress, which may, in turn, reduce disease.
+Glutathione helps stave off the impact of oxidative stress, which may in turn reduce disease.

 A small study indicated that whey protein, when given orally, improved psoriasis with or without additional treatment.
 Whey protein had been previously demonstrated to increase glutathione levels.
 Study participants were given 20 grams as an oral supplement daily for three months.
 Researchers stated that more study is needed.
 What we found as a functional medicine clinic is that autoimmune conditions such as eczema and psoriasis are caused largely by an unbalanced diet.
 Removing processed foods, sugars and starches from your diet can help reduce the symptoms of your psoriasis.

-Can Reduce cell damage in alcoholic and nonalcoholic fatty liver disease
+Glutothione can Reduce cell damage in alcoholic and nonalcoholic fatty liver disease

 Cell death in the liver may be exacerbated by a deficiency in antioxidants, including Glutathione.
 This can lead to fatty liver disease in both those who misuse alcohol and those who don’t.
 Glutathione has been shown to improve protein, enzyme, and bilirubin levels in the blood of individuals with alcoholic and nonalcoholic chronic fatty liver disease.